deathworlders/online/content/books/deathworlders/chapter-46-hellfall.md

 *Thump*

-Jack and Miller’s job now that Moho and the Lads were away was to help keep the jump room clear.
+Jack and Miller’s job now that MOHO and the Lads were away was to help keep the jump room clear.
 He darted onto the platform.
 They had a turnaround of *seconds,* so there was no time to be nice.
 He left the stasis bag to the medics, grabbed the skinny guy who was slumped in the middle of the platform, heaved him to his feet and with Miller’s help got him off the platform.

 He fought them, tried to claw back and stay with the bag, screaming a name.